-Homepage 'de Luikerwaal' Between art and knick-knack.
+Homepage 'de Luikerwaal' Between Art and Knick-knack.

 Useful and decorative objects, the valuable to the worthless, the wonderful to the hideous, but always with a connection to the magic lantern.